 Palmer's Creek has met with and exchanged correspondence a number of times throughout the course of designing and reviewing the Project.
-This included conference calls and meeting with the MNDNR, USFWS, DOC, and WAPA to discuss concerns regarding turbine placement and other Project design features.
+This included conference calls and meeting with the MNDNR, USFWS, DOC and WAPA to discuss concerns regarding turbine placement and other Project design features.
 Survey protocols, monitoring requirements, specific species, and biological assessment requirements were also discussed at several meetings and through correspondence.

 Following these agency discussions, turbines were shifted to minimize potential impacts to the Sparta Wildlife Management Area, and survey protocols for bald eagles and other avian species were updated.
 The bat surveys were also discussed and modified to suit agency requests.
-The January 18, 2017 meeting with WAPA, DOC, and USFWS resulted in agreement to use the Consistency Evaluation Forms in place of a biological assessment since a programmatic BA had already been completed as part of the Upper Great Plains Wind Energy Final Programmatic EIS.
+A meeting on January 18, 2017 between WAPA, DOC, USFWS and Palmer's Creek resulted in agreement to use the Consistency Evaluation Forms in place of a biological assessment since a programmatic BA had already been completed as part of the Upper Great Plains Wind Energy Final Programmatic EIS.